No doubt exists about the centrality of the bar or bat mitzvah

 Approximately 60 children celebrate becoming a bar or bat mitzvah each year at Temple Emanu-El.
 The rabbis and the cantor are involved integrally in this program.
 Temple Emanu-El affords its members the opportunity of participating either at the public worship service on Shabbat morning or at a private family service that may be scheduled on Friday evening, Saturday afternoon or evening, or Sunday.
 We take pride in the fact that only one bar or bat mitzvah student participates at a given service.

 For specific information about planning the ceremony of calling a bar or bat mitzvah to the Torah, contact our Bar/Bat Mitzvah Coordinator in the Temple Office.
 A date for a bar or bat mitzvah service may be scheduled once a child reaches fourth grade.
 To contact the member of our clergy with whom you can discuss issues related to preparation and ritual, click here.

 Any child who is becoming a bar or bat mitzvah at Congregation Emanu-El is enrolled automatically in our Religious School.
-Copies of the Religious School registration form can be downloaded in either a PDF format or as a Word document.
+Copies of the Religious School registration form can be downloaded in PDF format.
 Questions should be directed to the Religious School.

-- A Bar and Bat Mitzvah Planning Guide
+Download our Bar and Bat Mitzvah Planning Guide »

 Back to Life-Cycle Events